 Polestar's success is substantially dependent upon the continued service and performance of its senior management team and key personnel with digital, technical and automotive expertise.
 Although Polestar anticipates that its management and key personnel will remain in place for the foreseeable future, it is possible that Polestar could lose some key personnel.
 For example, Polestar is highly dependent on the services of Thomas Ingenlath, its Chief Executive Officer.
 Mr. Ingenlath has a significant influence on and is a driver of Polestar's business plan and business, design and technology development.
 If Mr. Ingenlath were to discontinue his service to Polestar, Polestar would be significantly disadvantaged.
-The replacement of any members of Polestar's senior management team or other key personnel likely would involve significant time and costs and may significantly delay or prevent the achievement of Polestar's business objectives.
+The replacement of any members of Polestar's business objectives.
 Polestar's future success also depends, in part, on its ability to continue to attract, integrate and retain highly skilled personnel.
 Competition for highly skilled personnel is frequently intense.
 As with any company, there can be no guarantee that Polestar will be able to attract such individuals or that the presence of such individuals will necessarily translate into Polestar's profitability.
-Because Polestar operates in a newly emerging industry, there may also be limited personnel available with relevant business experience, and such individuals may be subject to non-competition and other agreements that restrict their ability to work for Polestar's inability to attract and retain key personnel may materially and adversely affect Polestar's business operations.
-Any failure by Polestar's management to effectively anticipate, implement and manage the changes required to sustain Polestar's growth would have a material and adverse effect on its business, financial condition and results of operations.
+Because Polestar operates in a newly emerging industry, there may also be limited personnel available with relevant business experience, and such individuals may be subject to non-competition and other agreements that restrict their ability to work for Polestar's management to effectively anticipate, implement and manage the changes required to sustain Polestar's growth would have a material and adverse effect on its business, financial condition and results of operations.